sukruc/Descriptive_stats/README.md

 * a lineplot of gradients with outlier thresholds,
 * and a scatterplot of clean data.

-Please refer to `DescriptiveStatistics_example.py` for usage details and examples.
+Please refer to `DescriptiveStatistics_example.py` for usage details and examples, and sample pdf files for plots.